 Located along Mexico’s Pacific Coast, Puerto Vallarta is a popular place with expats because of its year-round sunshine, great outdoor opportunities, and affordable cost of living.
 Puerto Vallarta is a fairly compact city where you can easily get around by taxi or Uber.

 Puerta Vallarta has a lot of pedestrian areas to get around on foot also.
-In addition, Puerto Vallarta boasts a great restaurant scene.
+In addition, the city boasts a great restaurant scene with many places to eat in Puerto Vallarta.
 Also, its close proximity to Mexico’s second largest city, Guadalajara, which makes for great educational trips.

 In Puerta Vallarta, there are some lovely neighbourhoods to live including, but not limited to, North Hotel Zone, Versalles, and Marina Vallarta.